 Don't You Know?

-Changzhou Recitation—the recitation tradition from the city of Changzhou in southeastern China, which is my hometown—was first documented by Chao Yuen Ren, a well-known linguist who is also from Changzhou.
-Over the last three decades or so, a local musician named Qin Dexiang recorded recitations from various Changzhou residents educated in the traditional way.
-Most people who still know how to recite are in their eighties or nineties, and the younger generations are not inheriting the tradition.
-Seeing a tradition dying in front of my eyes made me committed to making this program happen.
+Changzhou Recitation, a recitation tradition from the city of Changzhou in southeastern China, was first documented by well-known linguist Chao Yuen Ren, also a Changzhou native.
+In recent decades, local musician Qin Dexiang recorded recitations from various Changzhou residents educated in the traditional manner.
+Most individuals who still possess this knowledge are in their eighties or nineties, and younger generations are not inheriting the tradition.
+Witnessing the decline of this practice has inspired a steadfast commitment to preserving it through this program.